bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 <summary>Click to see the solution</summary>
 ✏️ Update **src/app/restaurant/restaurant.component.ts**

-@sourceref restaurant.component.ts
-@highlight 1,3,17,41,42,50-73
+@diff ./restaurant.component.problem.ts ./restaurant.component.ts only

 </details>

 Now that we know how to get values from our dropdowns, let’s populate them with real data.
 We can get our list of states immediately, but to get our cities, we’ll want to make a GET request based on the state the user selected.

-## Problem 2: Write Service Methods to Get States and Cities from API
+## Problem 2: Write service methods to get states and cities from API

 We want to be able to get lists of cities and states from our API to populate the dropdown options.